awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 1. Choose **Maintenance & backups**\.

    If your DB instance is using the old CA certificate, the **Pending maintenance** section shows an action with the description **Rotation of CA certificate**\.
-This pending maintenance action is scheduled by default for your maintenance window and before February 5, 2020\.
+This pending maintenance action is scheduled by default for your maintenance window\.
 However, you can apply the rotation immediately by choosing the pending maintenance action and choosing **Apply now**\.
 **Important**
 When your CA certificate is rotated, the operation reboots your DB instance\.
 ![\[Maintenance of DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ssl-rotate-cert-maintenance.png)